dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

   * frontend for managing data objects loaded in browsers
   * server for database
   * servers views are JSON api (but very minimal mostly just controller)
-* lots of alternatives mvvc mcp etc etc.
+* lots of variants mvvc mcp etc etc, but the core idea is pretty similar. an abstraction to help deal with data, display, functionality